zombieCraig/DartRPG/memory-bank/activeContext.md

 ## Open Questions

+1. **Code Quality Automation**: How can we automate the detection of deprecated functions?
+2. **Helper Methods**: Should we create helper methods for common opacity-to-alpha conversions?
-1. **Clock Complexity**: How can we balance clock complexity with usability?
+3. **Clock Complexity**: How can we balance clock complexity with usability?
-2. **Clock Visualization**: What's the most intuitive way to visualize clock progress for different segment counts?
+4. **Clock Visualization**: What's the most intuitive way to visualize clock progress for different segment counts?
-3. **Clock Dependencies**: Should we implement dependencies between clocks?
+5. **Clock Dependencies**: Should we implement dependencies between clocks?
-4. **Clock Triggers**: How should clock completion triggers be handled?
+6. **Clock Triggers**: How should clock completion triggers be handled?
-5. **Clock Types**: Should we add more clock types beyond Campaign, Tension, and Trace?
+7. **Clock Types**: Should we add more clock types beyond Campaign, Tension, and Trace?
-6. **Quest Complexity**: How can we balance quest complexity with usability?
+8. **Quest Complexity**: How can we balance quest complexity with usability?
-7. **Progress Visualization**: What's the most intuitive way to visualize quest progress?
+9. **Progress Visualization**: What's the most intuitive way to visualize quest progress?
-8. **Quest Dependencies**: Should we implement quest dependencies and prerequisites?
+10. **Quest Dependencies**: Should we implement quest dependencies and prerequisites?
-9. **Quest Rewards**: How should quest completion rewards be handled?
+11. **Quest Rewards**: How should quest completion rewards be handled?
-10. **Rich Text Persistence**: What's the most efficient way to store and retrieve rich text content?
+12. **Rich Text Persistence**: What's the most efficient way to store and retrieve rich text content?
-11. **Autocompletion UX**: How can we make the autocompletion experience more intuitive without being intrusive?
+13. **Autocompletion UX**: How can we make the autocompletion experience more intuitive without being intrusive?
-12. **Image Handling**: What's the best approach for handling and storing embedded images?
+14. **Image Handling**: What's the best approach for handling and storing embedded images?
-13. **Performance Limits**: How can we ensure good performance with large journal entries and many references?
+15. **Performance Limits**: How can we ensure good performance with large journal entries and many references?
-14. **Mobile Experience**: How can we optimize the rich text editor for smaller touch screens?
+16. **Mobile Experience**: How can we optimize the rich text editor for smaller touch screens?

 ## Current Challenges

+1. **Deprecated Function Detection**: Ensuring all deprecated functions are identified and fixed
+2. **Code Quality Maintenance**: Keeping code quality high as the codebase grows
-1. **Clock Management Complexity**: Balancing feature richness with simplicity and usability
+3. **Clock Management Complexity**: Balancing feature richness with simplicity and usability
-2. **Clock Progress Visualization**: Ensuring clock visualization is intuitive and clear for different segment counts
+4. **Clock Progress Visualization**: Ensuring clock visualization is intuitive and clear for different segment counts
-3. **Clock Type Differentiation**: Making clock types visually distinct and meaningful
+5. **Clock Type Differentiation**: Making clock types visually distinct and meaningful
-4. **Quest Management Complexity**: Balancing feature richness with simplicity and usability
+6. **Quest Management Complexity**: Balancing feature richness with simplicity and usability
-5. **Progress Tracking**: Ensuring progress tracking is intuitive and aligns with game mechanics
+7. **Progress Tracking**: Ensuring progress tracking is intuitive and aligns with game mechanics
-6. **Status Transitions**: Making quest status changes clear and intuitive
+8. **Status Transitions**: Making quest status changes clear and intuitive
-7. **Text Editor Complexity**: Balancing feature richness with simplicity and usability
+9. **Text Editor Complexity**: Balancing feature richness with simplicity and usability
-8. **Reference Management**: Ensuring references remain valid even when characters or locations are renamed
+10. **Reference Management**: Ensuring references remain valid even when characters or locations are renamed
-9. **Performance**: Maintaining smooth performance with complex journal entries and many references
+11. **Performance**: Maintaining smooth performance with complex journal entries and many references
-10. **Intuitive Interaction**: Making the editor interaction intuitive for users of all experience levels
+12. **Intuitive Interaction**: Making the editor interaction intuitive for users of all experience levels
-11. **Cross-platform Consistency**: Ensuring consistent behavior across different platforms and screen sizes
+13. **Cross-platform Consistency**: Ensuring consistent behavior across different platforms and screen sizes